ajay960singh/Object-Detection-and-Tracking-using-OpenCV/README.md

 ## Description

 This is an `OpenCV` implementation of detecting and tracking a baseball across multiple frames.
-We're given images of 15 consecutive frames in the `images/` folder and we have to find the position and velocity of baseball programatically without using Machine Learning.
+We're given images of 15 consecutive frames of a video in the `images/` folder and we have to find the position and velocity of baseball programatically without using Machine Learning.
+Some of the useful information is given below-
+- Pixel Size : 0.0048mm
+- Frame per second (fps) : 240

 ## Approach